BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.29-beta.4 - 15 Feb 2021 =
+* Fixed issue related with wrong server-side validation messages.
+* Fixed issue related to Content columns on submission list table (Submission Page).
+Some Content columns with HTML inside were breaking the layout of the table.
+* Fixed issue introduce on the letest beta (2.5.29-beta.3) related with BF block on Guthember.

 = 2.5.29-beta.3 - 3 Feb 2021 =
 * Fix for the Password Reset feature.
 The password validation inside was broken!.
 * Fix conflict between user website and custom fields with a "website" slug.